Transport densities and congested optimal transport problem in the Heisenberg group: Abstract

 \section{Abstract}

-We adapt the problem of continuous congested optimal transport, introduced in \cite{Santambrogio1} in the Euclidean setting, to the Heisenberg group with a sub-riemannian metric: we restrict the set of admissible paths to the absolutely continuous curves which are also horizontal.
-As in \cite{Santambrogio1}, we get the existence of equilibrium configurations, known as Wardrop Equilibria, through the minimization of a convex functional over a suitable set of measures.
-To prove existence of such minima, that turn out to be equilibria, we prove, following \cite{Santambrogio} and using some results contained in \cite{DePascale2}, the existence of summable transport densities.
-Moreover, as in \cite{Santambrogio1}, such equilibria induces transport plans that solve a Monge-Kantorovic problem associated with a cost function, depending on the congestion itself, which we rigorously define.
+We adapt the problem of continuous congested optimal transport to the Heisenberg group, equipped with a sub-Riemannian metric.
+Originally introduced in the Euclidean setting by Carlier, Jimenez, and Santambrogio as a path-dependent variant of the Monge-Kantorovich problem, we significantly restrict the set of admissible curves to horizontal ones.
+We establish the existence of equilibrium configurations as solutions to a convex minimization problem over a suitable set of measures on horizontal curves.
+This result is achieved through the notions of horizontal transport density and horizontal traffic intensity.